softmatterlab/SmartTrap/README.md

 Note that other IDEs, such as Visual Studio Code, are possible to use but may require a bit more work to set up.

 ### Controllers and drivers
 The SmartTrap system combines a central tweezers controller with several independent devices, each with its own hardware controller and corresponding Python driver.
-All drivers follow a Python protocol, so replacing hardware requires only minimal changes to the import in the main interface.
+All drivers follow a Python protocol, so replacing hardware requires only implementing the correct interface and updating the create_devices function in the smarttrap_config.py file.
 Further details can be found in the Software folder.

 - **Optical tweezers instrument** - The instrument is controlled using the custom controller.
 This provides also control of the motors, laser movement and sensor readings.
   - Hardware: Custom electronics controller.
 Controls the motors, laser positioning and reads the various photosensors.